Great Bear Rainforest Cruise: The Land of the Spirit Bear

 Arrival & Departure

-The Great Bear Rainforest Cruise begins in Ketchikan, Alaska (KTN), and ends in Seattle, Washington (SEA).
-Please note the Ketchikan airport is located on a small island a ferry ride away from the main town.
-In order to join the provided group transfer and Ketchikan city tour, plan flights to arrive to Ketchikan by 11:00am on Day 1 of the itinerary.
-Otherwise, you may plan flights and independently transfer to the dock or the hospitality suite at the Cape Fox Lodge for a vessel embarkation at 5:00pm on Day 1.
-Plan flights to depart Seattle after 2:00pm on Day 11.
-Disembarkation is after breakfast on Day 11 of the outlined itinerary; departure times may vary depending on group flights.
+Exploring Alaska, Great Bear Rainforest and the San Juan Islands Cruise begins in Juneau, Alaska (JNU), and ends in Seattle, Washington (SEA).
+In order to join the provided group transfer plan flights to arrive to Juneau by 3:00pm on Day 1 of the itinerary.
+Otherwise, you may plan flights and independently transfer to the dock or the hospitality suite at the Cape Fox Lodge for a vessel embarkation at 4:00pm on Day 1.
+Disembarkation is after breakfast on Day 14 after 10:30am.
+Plan flights to depart Seattle after 12:00pm on Day 14.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Activities